pranabp-bit/debuggerpp/README.md

 This component is for generating a subgraph containing all statements that have been executed and their direct dependencies in a debugging session.
 The subgraph is dynamically generated as the user steps over each line in the slice.

 ## 5. Testing
 For the unit tests, run `./gradlew test` in the project root directory.
-The unit tests for `SubGraphBuilder` cannot be run in parallel because they all need to read from the same dot file, we must run them separately.

 For the integration test, open the Debugger++ repository in IntelliJ IDEA, and make sure you build Gradle correctly.
 Next, open the test repository by running the `runIdeForUiTest` command.
 Finally, visit `src/test/java/team57/debuggerpp/dbgcontroller/pages/UITest.java` to run the test.